How to apply for a waiver letter when you are restoring a company using administrative restoration.

 Apply for a waiver letter from the Treasury Solicitor

-You should apply to the Treasury Solicitor when your company owned any kind of property in England or Wales, and its last registered office was not in Cornwall, Lancashire, Merseyside or parts of Greater Manchester, Cheshire and Cumbria, known as the Duchies of Cornwall and Lancaster.
+Your company may be outside the Treasury Solicitor’s jurisdiction if its registered office is in Cornwall, Lancashire, Merseyside or parts of Greater Manchester, Cheshire and Cumbria, known as the Duchies of Cornwall and Lancaster.

 If your company’s last registered office was in one of these areas, you may need to apply to Farrer and Co.
 Before you complete any application form for a waiver letter you should carefully check whether the last registered office address was within the areas covered by Farrer and Co.